nam-hoang-le/nam-hoang-le/README.md

 👾 **Alien Invasion**

-A basic game created by Python which is similar to the legend game Alien Invasion.
+A basic game created by Python and Pygame library which is similar to the legend game Alien Invasion.

 🛠️ Skills
 - Python programming